Dipto9999/ML_Introduction/K-Means_Clustering/README.md

     <li>Predicting and Preventing Cybercrime</li>
 </ul>

-### Unsupervised Machine Learning Algorithm
+### Unsupervised Algorithm
 Since K-Means Clustering is an Unsupervised Machine Learning Algorithm, we are able to train our model without separating the Test Data and Training Data as in all previous Supervised Machine Learning Models covered in this tutorial.

 ### How K-Means Clustering Works
 In order to run a K-Means Clustering Algorithm: